-FOSS stands for free (libre) and open-source software.
-Open Source software is software whose source code is available to the public.
-Due to that, anyone can inspect the code and can look for flaws.
-It's also good for people who want to configure the code so it works how they want it to work.
+FOSS stands for Free (libre) and Open-Source Software.
+Open-source software is software whose source code is available to the public.
+Because of this, anyone can inspect the code and look for flaws.
+It's also beneficial for people who want to configure the code so it works the way they want it to.

-One thing that Linux is known for is the fact that you don't need anti-virus.
-The package management system works really well to prevent malware from entering your system.
+One thing that Linux is known for is its security.
+You don't need anti-virus software.
+The package management system is highly effective at preventing malware from entering your system.

 Linux costs absolutely nothing.
-For comparison, most operating systems cost around $200.
-This is good for obvious reasons, because why use an expensive proprietary OS when you can use a free distro with all of these benefits?
+In contrast, most operating systems cost around $200.
+This is advantageous for obvious reasons.
+Why use an expensive proprietary OS when you can use a free distro with all these benefits?

 Linux does not collect any of your data.
-The software that different distros ship with is always FOSS that does not track you.
-Not only that, they run as well as their Microsoft/Apple counterparts.
+The software that different distros ship with is always FOSS, which does not track you.
+Moreover, these applications run as well as their Microsoft and Apple counterparts.

 Linux is also known for running extremely well, even on old, low-end computers, due to its lightweight nature.
-I've heard many stories of people having badly-performing computers, before installing Linux.
+Many people have reported improved performance on their poorly performing computers after installing Linux.

-Another advantage of Linux is the many options to tweak the way your system looks.
-I've seen people make it look like a Windows computer, a Mac computer, and even make their own design concept for a handheld device.
-I've also seen people customize it to look like nothing that has existed before.
-There is so much customization available, it's crazy.
+Another advantage of Linux is the extensive customization options.
+I've seen people make their systems look like a Windows computer, a Mac computer, or even design their own concept for a handheld device.
+Some even customize it to look like nothing that has existed before.
+The level of customization available is astonishing.

 This is another feature that Linux is known for.
-It supports many different programming languages.
-It has many applications for all of the different languages out there.
-The terminal is also favoured by programmers as it is easy-to-use.
+It supports many different programming languages and has a variety of applications for those languages.
+The terminal is also favored by programmers for its ease of use.

 There are many Linux distros out there.
-For instance, there is Ubuntu, a popular distro for newbies, due to its ease of use, there is Arch Linux on the opposite end of the spectrum, which is known for its customizability, there is Linux Mint, generally regarded as a well-rounded distro, and I haven't even begun to scratch the surface.
+For instance, there is Ubuntu, a popular distro for newbies due to its ease of use.
+On the opposite end of the spectrum is Arch Linux, which is known for its customizability.
+Then there's Linux Mint, generally regarded as a well-rounded distro.
+I haven't even begun to scratch the surface.
 I personally use Manjaro KDE.

 Many operating systems force their updates on you.
-It's very easy to accidentally update your computer, and sometimes they literally force their updates.
-I remember using Windows 10 school computers, and you weren't allowed to simply log out.
-You either had to stay logged in, or log out *and* update.
-I've also had an experience with Mac where it literally shut down in the middle of me writing an essay.
+It's very easy to accidentally update your computer, and sometimes the updates are literally forced.
+I remember using Windows 10 on school computers.
+You weren't allowed to simply log out.
+You either had to stay logged in or log out *and* update.
+I've also had an experience with a Mac where it literally shut down in the middle of me writing an essay.

-There is Linux support everywhere.
-If you need help, you can just look it up, and you get very easy-to-find support.
-There are support forums everywhere, and much of the support you find is from enthusiasts who probably know what they are talking about.
-Other operating systems may also have excellent support, but it comes from employees.
-Due to that, it's very hard to find.
+Linux support is everywhere.
+If you need help, you can just look it up and find support easily.
+There are support forums everywhere, and much of the support you find is from enthusiasts who probably know what they're talking about.
+Other operating systems may also have excellent support, but it typically comes from employees, making it hard to find.